WEN_GRPH: Software for

 As a by-product of this work it was announced that the set of 384 numbers given in Appendix II in the original edition of The Invisible Landscape had embodied an error, namely, it had incorporated a step for which there was no justification (as Matthew Watkins himself had pointed out quite clearly).
 This was the "half-twist", whose existence I had previously revealed in the original version of the documentation (published in 1994) in a footnote in the DOS software manual.

-The rest of this article is available on the USB flash drive.
+The rest of this article was on the USB flash drive, which is no longer available.